 Led by Chris Powell and Mary Howard at Parmiter’s School, we provide exceptional teacher training for graduates and career changers who have chosen to become teachers.
 Close cross-Alliance work means that we offer a carefully designed programme which integrates trainees and NQTs into contrasting school settings where they can develop the ability to teach and learn on the job.
+From September 2017, we are delighted to announce that a Bucks Hub, led by Caroline Russell, will operate from Dr Challoner’s High School, allowing us to provide high quality training opportunities cross-county.

 In partnership with the University of Hertfordshire, we offer the School Direct Salaried, School Direct PG and Assessment Only routes into teaching.
 We also host PGCE trainees across subject disciplines.
 Mentor allocation and training is robust, drawing upon the expertise of Herts for Learning and the University of Hertfordshire, alongside our own in-house training and support.